Belesakshi/waybar-weather-widget/README.md

 - **Customizable:**
   - Supports both Celsius and Fahrenheit.
   - Supports both 12-hour (AM/PM) and 24-hour time formats.
+  - Configurable hour display: as icons, numbers, or both.
   - Uses Nerd Font icons or emoji for weather conditions.
   - All colors are customizable.
   - You can change the number of hours and days to forecast.